jonthysell/HawDict/README.md

 For help building/running HawDict and/or using the created dictionaries, please see the [HawDict Wiki](https://github.com/jonthysell/HawDict/wiki).

+## Installation ##

+### Windows ###

+The Windows release is a self-contained x86/x64 binary which run on Windows 7 SP1+, 8.1, and 10.

+1. Download the latest Windows zip file (HawDict.Win64.zip *or* HawDict.Win32.zip) from https://github.com/jonthysell/HawDict/releases/latest
+2. Extract the zip file

+**Note:** If you're unsure which version to download, try HawDict.Win64.zip first.
+Most modern PCs are 64-Bit.

+### MacOS ###

+The MacOS release is a self-contained x64 binary and runs on OSX >= 10.13.

+1. Download the latest MacOS tar.gz file (HawDict.MacOS.tar.gz) from https://github.com/jonthysell/HawDict/releases/latest
+2. Extract the tar.gz file

+### Linux ###

+The Linux release is a self-contained x64 binary and runs on many Linux distributions.

+1. Download the latest Linux tar.gz file (HawDict.Linux.tar.gz) from https://github.com/jonthysell/HawDict/releases/latest
+2. Extract the tar.gz file

 ## Source Dictionaries ##

 HawDict creates offline versions of the following source dictionaries: